silnik/browser/README.md

 ### The os object

-An object of the `WhichBrowser\Model\Os` class is used for the `os` property of the main `WhichBrowser\Parser` object and contains a number of properties.
+An object of the `Silnik\Browser\Model\Os` class is used for the `os` property of the main `Silnik/Browser` object and contains a number of properties.
 If a property is not applicable in this situation it will be null or undefined.

 **Properties:**